Financial Modelling Courses in Delhi

 - Factoring the synergy impact on future earnings performance of acquirer

-- Analysis of break even PE for both 100% stock and 100% cash considerations
+- Analysis of break-even PE for both 100% stock and 100% cash considerations

-7. Advanced financial & valuation modeling
+7. Advanced financial & valuation modelling

 To be able to perform the required financial analysis, one must master the fundamental concept of Equity Research by taking the core and basic concepts to the next level.